datagrok-ai/public/help/develop/scripting.md

 ...
 ```

-An _renv_ session only impacts the R environment for this one single run.
+An _renv_ session only impacts the R environment for this one single run, and no other R scripts running in parallel by the users of the platform are aware of this local script environment.

 _Renv_ uses a global package cache.
 It caches a package requested once with `renv::install` and re-uses whenever it is requested onward.
-However, in case the latest version is requested, such as in `renv::install("hunspell")`, _renv_ connects to remote R package repositories assuring the package version.
+However, in case the latest package version is requested, such as in `renv::install("hunspell")`, _renv_ connects to remote R package repositories assuring if the cached package needs to be updated to the newer version.
 This may introduce a significant delay into the script, several seconds in practice.
 To avoid this, we recommend installing a specific version of the package, such as in `renv::install("hunspell@3.0.1")`.

 _Note_.
 At the R script's start and finish, Datagrok calls `renv::deactivate()` to assure the script's body isolation.
 Therefore, the script's author doesn't need to call `renv::deactivate()` manually.